Spain - Global health

 ODA contributions to health are expected to continue to increase in 2022 in response to the COVID-19 crisis and the growing importance of global health narratives.
 In April 2021, the Spanish cabinet approved the new ‘Foreign Action Strategy 2021-2024,’ outlining Spain's foreign priorities and goals for the next four years.
 The new plan prioritizes strengthening global health as one of the 'vertical axes' of Spain's development cooperation strategy.
 In September 2021, the Spanish government announced plans to develop a new global health strategy focusing on individuals' 'right to health' and ensuring medical access for vulnerable populations.
 The new plan will include an action plan for international development cooperation and an appeal for global UHC in collaboration with the World Health Organization (WHO).

-Within the Ministry of Foreign Affairs and Cooperation (MAEC), the most relevant departments covering health issues are the General Directorate for Sustainable Development Policies (DGPDS) and its health division.
-With regards to implementation, the Spanish development agency AECID covers health-related programs through its Directorate for Multilateral and Sectoral Cooperation and its regional departments (i.e., the Directorates for Africa and for Latin America), which manage bilateral programs on the ground.
-In addition, the Ministry of Health provides advice to MAEC and AECID on key issues, and attends some global health forums such as the World Health Assembly.
+Within MAUC, the most relevant departments covering health issues are the General Directorate for Sustainable Development Policies and its health division.
+The Spanish development agency (the Spanish Agency for International Development Cooperation or AECID) implements health-related programs through its Directorate for Multilateral and Sectoral Cooperation and its regional departments (including the Directorates for Africa and Latin America), which manage bilateral programs on the ground.
+The Spanish Ministry of Health provides advice to MAUC and AECID on key issues and participates in global health forums such as the World Health Assembly.